MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 - [Option 1: Create an Azure service principal with a secret](#option-1-create-an-azure-service-principal-with-a-secret)
 - [Option 2: Create an Azure service principal with a certificate](#option-2-authenticate-with-a-certificate)

 To learn more Azure service principals, see [Service principal object](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).

 Assigning the "Key Vault Secrets Officer" role to the service principal, authorizes it to create, read, update, and delete secrets in the key vault.
 To learn more about built-in roles for Azure key vault, see [Provide access to Key Vault keys, certificates, and secrets with an Azure role-based access control](/azure/key-vault/general/rbac-guide).
 To learn more about built-in roles in Azure, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

 ### Option 1: Create an Azure service principal with a secret

 Run the following commands to create an Azure service principal and assign it the "Key Vault Secrets Officer" role on the key vault.
-The "Key Vault Secrets Officer" role authorizes the service principal to perform CRUD operations on the key vault secrets.

 # [Azure CLI](#tab/azure-cli)